 There are no cars at Koh Phayam and if you stay at Ao Yai Beach, you only have electricity 2 hours per day.
 This is pretty charming, but remember to bring a flash light.

-You may think that there is no way to find a hidden gem in Thailand.
+You may think that there is no way you can find a hidden gem like this in Thailand.
 It’s probably one of the most visited destinations all year, all over the world.
 Thailand has been a travel destinations for many years, which makes it pretty hard to find the untouched.
-It’s hard, but not impossible.
-Ask yourself, shouldn’t it be a little hassle to experience something truly magical about Mother Nature?
-Otherwise, I don’t think it would have been that special, because if would have been accessible at all times.
-We need to feel a little toil to really appreciate something spectacular, don’t you agree?
+Hard yes, but not impossible.
+Ask yourself this; shouldn’t it be a little hassle to experience something truly magical about Mother Nature?
+Otherwise, I don’t think it would have been that special, because it would have been easy accessible at all times.
+We need to push a little extra to really appreciate something spectacular, don’t you agree?

-So, if you are up for the task, you should visit Koh Phayam, Thailand.
-This is a small, enchanting island south of Phuket.
-You need to take a bus from Phuket for 5 hours to the small town, Ranong and from there you need to take a boat for about an hour.
+So, if you are up for the task, you should visit this small, enchanting island Koh Phayam in Thailand.
+The island is located south of Phuket, so to get here in a fairly easy manner, it is best to fly to Phuket.
+From Phuket you will have to take a bus to the small town Ranong, about 5 hours, and from there a small speed boat for about an hour.
 You will arrive pretty exhausted, but it will be the only time you have that feeling on your vacation in Koh Phayam, Thailand.
-Welcome to the tranquil life!

 Big Tree Bungalows (Ao Yai Beach, West Coast)